 I am a sucker for peanut butter!
 Anything with that nutty goodness tastes delicious.
-So for those that enjoy peanut or nut butters, I usually recommend a date with ½ a teaspoon of peanut butter, or healthy seedy crackers with peanut butter and sliced banana.
-Otherwise, the good old Greek yoghurt and frozen berries usually does the job to keep myself and my clients away from highly processed or high sugar packaged foods.
+So for those that enjoy peanut or nut butter, I usually recommend a date with ½ a teaspoon of peanut butter or healthy seedy crackers with peanut butter and sliced banana.
+Otherwise, the good old Greek yoghurt and frozen berries usually do the job to keep me and my clients away from highly processed or high sugar packaged foods.

 So although it’s great that schools have many initiatives in place to improve the health of children, we need to focus more efforts into the home environment and what parents are doing and providing.